facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 Why is that interesting?
 For example, because Enumerations cases are represented as constants on the enum itself and their values are read-only properties.
-It is worth to say that Enumerations are much more than that, since they are built on top of classes and objects, so they can have their own constants and methods too, and also they can implement interfaces.
+It is worth saying that Enumerations are much more than that, since they are built on top of classes and objects.
+Therefore, Enumerations can have their own constants and methods and they can also implement interfaces.
-So maybe, coming back to what we were talking about when we were dealing with class hierarchies, something like the following code does the trick
+So perhaps, going back to what we said when we dealt with class hierarchies, something similar to the following code does the trick:

 ```php
 <?php